erees1/simple-dotfiles/README.md

 # Press n for NO
 ```

-You then will want to paste the following command into the created p10k.zsh file so that when you are in a singularity image you will have an indicator in your terminal.
+If you use singularity You then will want to paste the following command into the created p10k.zsh file so that when you are in a singularity image you will have an indicator in your terminal.

 ```
 ------> Add 'singularity' to the POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS < --------